BattleTalent/community-docs/website/docs/tutorial-quick-start.md

 ## Tutorial videos

+### 10 minutes Tutorial Video

+Fonzie made an [official modding tutorial video](https://www.youtube.com/watch?v=IqPl5KRgZ8Y) to quickly get going.
+It's a little hard to follow sometimes but it gets the job done quickly!.
+<iframe src="//www.youtube.com/embed/IqPl5KRgZ8Y" frameborder="0" allowfullscreen></iframe>

 ### Extensive Tutorial Video

 One of our finest modders has created an [extensive tutorial video](https://youtu.be/5o_1-wd6MiI) on how to create a mod.
 You should watch it!

-### 10 minutes Tutorial Video

-Fonzie made an [official modding tutorial video](https://www.youtube.com/watch?v=IqPl5KRgZ8Y) to quickly get going.
-It's a little harder to follow then the video above but still very handy.
+Click on the link or watch it below.

+<iframe src="//www.youtube.com/embed/5o_1-wd6MiI" frameborder="0" allowfullscreen></iframe>

 ## FAQ